DOI-USGS/ISIS3/Building-ISIS3-with-cmake.md

 # QuickStart Guide

 ## Getting Started With GitHub
-You will not be directly making changes to the main ISIS3 repo.
-Instead, make a fork of the ISIS3 repo by clicking on "Fork" at the top of the page.
-This is the repo that you will be pushing your changes to.
-If you notice, there is a branch in the ISIS3 repo called "dev".
-This is the main branch of the repo where all changes are merged into and the branch where you will be pulling down the latest changes from.
-Next, you are going to create a clone of your fork on your machine so that you are able to make changes to ISIS.
-Go to your fork on the GitHub website and click on the "Clone or Download" green button on the right and copy the link that is displayed.
-Next, you are going to open a terminal and in the terminal, type:
+You want a fresh copy of ISIS to work on.
+To get started, you first want to create a fork of the ISIS3 repo by going to the [main ISIS3 repo page](https://github.com/USGS-Astrogeology/ISIS3) and clicking on "Fork" at the top of the page.

+Next, you want to create a clone of your fork on your machine.
+Go to your fork of ISIS3 on the GitHub website (url should be https://github.com/<username>/ISIS3) and click on the "Clone or Download" green button on the right and copy the link that is displayed.
+Next, you are going to open a terminal, go to the directory you want to make a clone in, and in the terminal, type:

 `git clone <paste the link>`